USA Banner

 (e) A detailed itemization of the cost of the project together with supporting documentation, including current vendor quotes and estimates of installation costs.

-(h) Domestic Preference.
+(g) Domestic Preference.
 This section should include a description of whether all iron, steel, manufactured products, and construction materials to be used in the project are produced in the United States in accordance with 46 U.S.C.
-54101(d)(2) and should expressly address how the applicant plans to comply with domestic preference requirements as described in section F.2 of this notice.
-If an applicant anticipates any potential foreign-content issues with its proposed project, applications should demonstrate that the domestic source is not available, how that determination was achieved, and the applicant’s current efforts and planned future efforts to maximize domestic content.
+5410 l(d)(2) and should expressly address how the applicant plans to comply with domestic preference requirements as described in section H.1.(b)(1) of this notice.
+If an applicant anticipates any potential foreign-content issues with its proposed project, applications should demonstrate that the domestic source is not available, how that determination was achieved, and the applicant's current efforts and planned future efforts to maximize domestic content.
+Items 2(a) thru 2(g) should be repeated, in order, for each separate project included in the application.

 Section 4: A description of any existing programs or arrangements, if any, that will be used to supplement or leverage the Federal grant assistance.